-There is a German expression, werder was du bist, which means roughly “become what you are.”
+There is a German expression, werder was du bist, which roughly means “become what you are.”
 It’s a rather odd notion – what else could we be or become than what we are?
 Yet most of us, at least some of the time, feel that we are not what we truly are.
 So what stands in the way?

 There are at least two senses in which a person might say “I don’t feel that I now am that which I most truly should be,” one external and one internal.
-The external is the feeling that we haven’t reached our full potential, that we aren’t doing the thing that we are meant to be doing.
+The external is the feeling that we haven’t reached our full potential, that we aren’t doing the things that we are meant to be doing.
 This is a feeling well worth probing – it is a fortunate person who can make their living doing that which they truly want to do, so striving to make that match is a worthwhile effort.
-But it is not this external sense, but the internal sense, that I want to explore here.
+But it is not this external sense, but the internal sense that I want to explore here.

 Inwardly, when we say that we are not what we most truly are, I think we usually are saying that we are not fully present to our life, that we are a little distracted, a little abstracted.
 So what would it be, what would it take to be, fully present and completely centered in our life?
 How do we free our self from distractions and abstractions that keep us from being our self in the most complete way?

 “We already have everything we are looking for, everything we want to become.
 We are already a Buddha.”
 So writes Thich Nhat Hanh, a Vietnamese Zen Buddhist.
 Statements like this are rather common in Zen Buddhism, and they can be a bit frustrating for students, even advanced ones.
 We want to say, “I don’t feel at all like I am a Buddha, so what do you mean?”

 What both the German expression and the Buddhist statement are saying is that we don’t need to add something, in order to be what we most truly are.
 We already have what is necessary.
 What we need is more of what we most truly are and less of what detracts from that.
 But what is it that we most truly are?